marcusharding/Saver/README.md

 Running the app on your device / simulator:

-- Make sure you have either a device plugged in with debugging enabled or a xcode / android studio installed to be able to run a device simulator
+- Make sure you have either a device plugged in with debugging enabled or xcode / android studio installed to be able to run a device simulator
 - At the project repo root type yarn run 'android' or 'ios' for either device in to the terminal

+For xcode:

+- You may need to open saver.xcworkspace from within the ios folder and build the app from xcode
+- You may also need to change xcode build system to: 'Legacy build system' within file/workspace settings

 - The app should build and pull in the data hosted by jsonkeeper
 - Enjoy
 ```